 Women in coaching roles

 Within Australian sport research, there is a lack of information about women in elite coaching roles.
-This highlights the need for discussion and further studies that break down the disparity between male and female coaches and why this exists in the industry.
+The sports industry lacks female coaches, and this under-representation highlights the need for discussion and further studies.

 In the Australian team of accredited coaches at the 2016 Rio Olympic Games, only 9% of these were women.
-The 2020 Tokyo Olympic Games only saw a slight increase in these numbers with 13% of the coaching team being females.
+The 2020 Tokyo Olympic Games only saw a slight increase in these numbers with 13%.
 Evidently, a significant lack of female representation in high level coaching positions still exists.

-The history of gender roles in society has some explanation for the lack of female coaches over the past few decades.
+The historical gender roles in society contribute to the lack of female coaches in recent decades.
 It is thought that fewer women have the opportunity to work with elite coaching teams because of their stereotypical “household” role that limits them from travelling away with sporting teams or working out of office hours.
 Women are often given lower-level coaching roles which financially build the foundations of sporting clubs to develop elite athletes.
-As a consequence, they lack the opportunity to train top tier athletes and are not chosen as coaches for major events.
+Women coaches lack opportunities to train top-tier athletes and are not chosen for major events